 - Interpersonal learning - finding out about themselves & others from the group

 - Cohesion - feeling of belonging to the group, valuing the group

 - Existential factors – life & death are realities

 - Imitative behavior – modeling another's manners & recovery skills

 - Corrective recapitulation of family of origin issues – identifying & changing the dysfunctional patterns or roles one played in primary family

-For further information regarding days and time schedules of the groups, please refer to the NEWS Section.
+For further information regarding days and time schedules of the groups please contact us.